 He could possibly be the devil.
 He is proud of himself and what he does to the men

-6. What does the staff represent?
-Do you think the staff leads Brown onward or is the primary motivator Brown's own conscience/mind?
+What does the staff represent?
+Do you think the staff leads Brown

-The staff represents what is the devil's staff.
-The journey Brown had with the staff is similar to Eve's story.
-They were both fooled by the temptation and led to the path of evil.
+the staff is similar to Eve's story.
+They were both fooled by the

 He would see everyone the same as he did before.
 He would be trusting everyone with the purity in his mind and haveing faith.